thanos-io/thanos/docs/contributing/how-to-contribute-to-docs.md

 * Greyscale is preferred but color is fine
 * Keep it under 50KB

-and create PR against Thanos `master` branch.
+and create PR against Thanos `main` branch.

 ## White noise